deepeshgarg09/deepeshgarg09/README.md

 - 👯 I’m Looking To Collaborate On **Open Source Machine Learning, Deep Learning, and Computer Vision Projects .**

-- 💻 I’m Currently Working On Some Of Cool Projects Based On **Computer Vision And Deep Learning .**
+- 💻 I’m Currently Working On Some Of Cool Projects Based On **Computer Vision, Deep Learning And NLP.**

 - 💬 Ask Me About Any Tech Stack In **Machine Learning** .
 I Will Help You As Much As I Can .